What is the housing register?

 All housing applications must be completed online.

-Watch the video for guidance when completing the application form.
+Watch the video for guidance when filling in the application form.

-If you require any further assistance completing the online form, you can contact our Customer Services Centre on 01438 242242.
+If you need help to fill in the online form, you can contact our Customer Services Centre on 01438 242242.

-Once you have registered, have a reference number and been accepted onto the Housing Register, you can log in to view and bid on suitable properties.
+Once you have registered, have been accepted on the Housing Register and have a reference number, you can log in to view and bid on suitable properties.

 Verifying your application